 The closer I got to the Turkmen border, the less people I saw.
 At times there wasn’t even a car for more than a half hour.

 One time there were a few men fixing the road, and we exchanged a few words:

 Some others were transporting parts for a gas production facility:

 At first I thought I was looking at a space rocket.

-Then I ran into Laura and Daniel from Germany:
+Then I ran into Claudia and Daniel from Germany:

 They had just crossed into Uzbekistan from Turkmenistan, and they did something few other cyclists had ever done when I met them: they sat down with me and made tea.
 It felt very nice and very civilized, almost as if we were going to have biscuits or cake anytime.